MrKsoft/vgmslap/README.md

 ## Building

 VGMSlap is written with **Open Watcom C 2.0** in mind.
-Assuming you're on DOS/Windows and you have your Watcom environment variables and PATH set correctly, the following command should build VGMSLAP.EXE:
+Assuming you have your Watcom environment variables and PATH set correctly, just run **wmake**.

-    WCL -bt=dos -mm -wx -otexan -fe=vgmslap.exe vgmslap.c ./zlib/zlib.lib

-You may need to modify this slightly if cross-compiling from Linux (probably just the path to zlib.lib).

 ## Licenses